carlotatrx/dataprep/readme.md

 | 30641 | 1858-11-23 | -150.0 | 1 |
 | ----- | ---------- | ------ | - |

 Also converted to hPa through multiplication by 0.1.
 Then my data are the same as Peter's folder.
+I can then use Peter's folder.

 ### Stockholm,  Uppsala